intuited/moracle/README.md

     100 21.0M  100 21.0M    0     0  1503k      0  0:00:14  0:00:14 --:--:-- 2352k
     $ PYTHONPATH=~/src python3 -m mtgcardtext -u AllCards.json.zip
     Internal database updated from file "AllCards.json.zip".

+You'll need to do this before you can use `mtgcardtext`.